 Editor’s note: This Vs. That is Travel Boulder’s weekly comparison guide designed to help you pick the activities, food, drinks, hotels and events that best fit your preferences.
 It’s like if a traditional newspaper review had a love child with Yelp, except always reliably researched and experienced firsthand by our local writers.
 Because sometimes you can best understand an option by seeing what it is not and by placing it side by side with something else.

 With delicious views like these, it’s a shame to not spice up your meal with them.
-Boulder’s Flatirons make the perfect dinner backdrop year-round.
+The majestic Flatirons, one of the most popular attractions in Boulder, make the perfect dinner backdrop year-round.

 Two restaurants on Walnut Street in Boulder take advantage of their direct Flatiron panorama with rooftop dining areas.
 Corrida, at 1023 Walnut St., Suite 400, is the newer restaurant on the block, and it designed a rooftop deck into its architecture.
 A block away, The Rio Grande, at 1101 Walnut St., has been sweeping in foothills views for decades.